Our charity partners

-The Benefact Group expects and requires that each of its suppliers conducts business in a lawful and ethical manner.
+The Ecclesiastical Insurance Group expects and requires that each of its suppliers conduct business in a lawful and ethical manner.
 We have a Procurement, Purchasing and Outsourcing Policy which we adhere to in order to ensure all suppliers, whether they are being centrally or locally managed, go through the appropriate checks and scrutiny so that they are aware of and subscribe to our expectations, standards and procedures.

 Specifically relevant to our compliance with the Code we: